Selected Essays and Articles

 June 27, 2011, Los Angeles Review of Books

 Why have we never heard of Jacob Glatstein, a modernist whose prose is as mordantly humorous as Philip Roth, as eerie as Kafka, as weighty as Bellow?
 The answer is obvious: Glatstein wrote in Yiddish, and as Ruth Wisse, the editor of this volume, reminds us, "to a writer, language is fate."
+[Drawing by Louise Steinman from a 1946 photo in the Memorial Book of the town of Radomsko]

 -